viasocket/socket-php/README.md

         [response_url] => api.viasocket.com/response/xxxxxxxxxx.json
     )

-**Notice** that the `error` event will also be called if you make an invalid flow call (for example - the package you refer to does not exist).
+**Notice** that the `error` event will also be called if you make an invalid flow call (for example - the flow you refer to does not exist).

 ##Issues: